-In order to check ink levels on HP printer, Windows users should download the free tool called HP Print and Scan Doctor.
+In order to check ink levels on HP printers, Windows users should download the free tool called HP Print and Scan Doctor.
 This app performs troubleshooting diagnostics as well as checks the supply levels in your printers.

 To check HP ink levels on Windows:

-1. open the HP Print and Scan Doctor
+1. Open the HP Print and Scan Doctor

 This will tell you how much ink or toner is left in the HP printer connected to your Windows operating system.

-To check HP printer ink levels on Windows 10, Android and iOS download HP Smart App, which displays your ink and toner levels on the app’s Home Screen.
+To check HP printer ink levels on Windows 10, Android, and iOS download HP Smart App, which displays your ink and toner levels on the app’s Home Screen.